vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-kafka.md

       partition: 10
       # The interval for message reading.
 Unit: second.
       interval.seconds: 10
+      # The consumer offsets.
+The default value is latest.
+Optional value are latest and earliest.
+      startingOffsets: latest
+      # Flow control, with a rate limit on the maximum offset processed per trigger interval, may not be configured.
+      # maxOffsetsPerTrigger:10000
     }
     # Set the information about the Tag Team.
     {